 Pronouncing Maori Names

 There’s Maori as pronounced by most New Zealanders, and if you are from overseas you need to get to that level to be understood.
 But then there is a step beyond of pronouncing words properly and not mangling the language.
+The further south you go in New Zealand the worse the pronounciation can be.
+Typically, long vowels are converted to short ones and long words can be abbreviated as too much effort.
+A classic is Paraparaumu (para para oo-moo (with the para as in Carla) is shortened in both respects to para-pa-ram (with the ‘a’s all as in ‘marry’).
+Very lazy.
 Here’s some sound files and a written guide.
-A few of things that typically trip up many Pakeha New Zealanders are that ‘au’ is pronounced ‘oh’, not ‘our’ (Te Anau = Teh Uh-noh); ng is soft, as in singer, not finger (Rangitata = Rang-ee tuh-tuh), and ‘o’ is pronounced as in ‘or’, not ‘oh’ (Ohai = Or-hai, but you will hear most people saying Oh-hai).
+A few of things that typically trip up many Pakeha New Zealanders are that ‘au’ is pronounced ‘oh’, not ‘our’ (Te Anau = Teh Uh-noh); ng is soft, as in singer, not finger (Rangitata = Rang-ee tar-tar), and ‘o’ is pronounced as in ‘or’, not ‘oh’ (Ohai = Or-hai, but you will hear most people saying Oh-hai).
+Some vowels are extra long and these are increasingly being written with a macron (a line over the vowel) to indicate pronunciation.

 My Other Blogs